lanleft/v8-wasm/wasm-type-confusion/readme.md

 [POC](pocs/CVE-2024-2887.js)

-### CVE-2024-6100 - Type confusion between canonicalType and HeapType/ValueType
+### CVE-2024-6100 - Type confusion between canonicalType and HeapType/ValueType (June 2024)
 In wasm proposal MVP, when check type equivalency, recursive type must be convert to iso-recursive type first.
 To represent equivalency between two types, WasmGC allow canonicalize type to support type comparison between recursive groups in different modules.

 The implementation of V8 would be: